 While the buttons all feel unique enough for blind identification, I find the controls a bit cumbersome.
 None of them have a very satisfying click and the slider/push button is finicky, feeling entirely too loose for confident use, as it essentially moves around like a pushable joystick.

 Sennheiser decided to cut costs by making the “case” a useless little square of pleather.
 I can’t stress enough how pointless this thing is.
 While it will protect from surface scratches, I can’t imagine anyone will actually use it.
 If they had just not included a “case,” I wouldn’t have thought twice.
-But the fact that they did include it and yet made it so poorly is what raises questions.

 Battery life is fantastic at a claimed 25 hours (I can attest to that).
 If you have a current smartphone, the 4.40 will treat you well with 4.0 bluetooth, AptX codec (with a compatible phone), NFC, and so-so phone call capability.

-Dissecting the sound signature a bit more, the bass is definitely exaggerated, and while that will be pleasing to most people, it’s worth noting that is does bleed into the lower-midrange quite a bit, leaving the overall presentation feeling a little “heavy.”
+Dissecting the sound signature a bit more, the bass is definitely exaggerated, and while that will be pleasing to most people, it’s worth noting that is does bleed into the lower-midrange quite a bit, leaving the overall presentation feeling a little heavy.
 Midrange is remarkably smooth and blends seamlessly into the upper-mid, lower-treble region.
-Unfortunately, I find the 3.5-5 kHz treble range far too recessed, giving everything a slight “distance” from the listener.
+Unfortunately, I do find the 3.5-5 kHz treble range far too recessed, giving everything a slight “distance” from the listener.

 Two minor disappointments in the sound department: the noise floor (hiss from the onboard amplifier, mostly noticeable when music isn’t playing) is pretty loud and if you like your music loud, you’ll likely be disappointed, as max volume is surprisingly conservative.

-The 4.40 is considered a “circumaural” headphone, meaning the ear pads go around (circum) your ears (aural).
+The 4.40 is considered a “circumaural” headphone, meaning the ear pads should go around (circum) your ears (aural).
 On my average-sized ears, the front lip of the ear pad sits in front, while the back “scoops” and cradles the back of my ear’s auricle, effectively bending my ear to fit inside the ear cup.
 On top of that, the headphones have an overabundance of clamping force on the head, only emphasizing the ear smooshing, even after dozens of hours of wear (clamping force usually diminishes with extended wear as the headband stretches out).

 Furthermore, the closed-back design, coupled with dense memory foam and shallow cups create for a rather hot environment after a pretty short amount time.